dotnetthailand/iron-python-examples/README.md

 - Open `IronPythonClassLibraryTest.cs`, and click somewhere inside `Sum_ValidInput_ReturnCorectValue` test case.
 - Press `Ctrl+R, T` to run the test case.
 - The Test Explorer window will be automaticall opened and it will show a status of the running test case.
-- You should find a succeful test result as the screenshot below.
+- You should find a successful test result as the screenshot below.

 ![](images/testing-result.png)

 # Useful tools for COM
 - OleViewDotNet, search by ProgId "ThaiTranslite"
 - C:\Program Files (x86)\Windows Kits\10\bin\10.0.19041.0\x86\oleview.exe after you have installed "development with C++" from Visual Studio Installer.
 - RegDllView
+- RegistryFinder

 # Useful resource
 - https://www.py4u.net/discuss/736777